Andrews, Texas: Economic development

 For years, a dispute has been simmering concerning to which state these waste sites belong: Texas or New Mexico?
 The straight north–south border between the two states was originally defined as the 103rd meridian, but the 1859 survey that was supposed to mark that boundary mistakenly set the border between 2.29 and 3.77 miles too far west of that line, making the waste sites, along with the current towns of Farwell, Texline, and part of Glenrio, appear to be within the State of Texas.
 New Mexico's short border with Oklahoma, in contrast, was surveyed on the correct meridian.
 New Mexico's draft constitution in 1910 stated that the border is on the 103rd meridian as intended.
 The disputed strip, hundreds of miles long, includes parts of valuable oilfields of the Permian Basin.
 A bill was passed in the New Mexico Senate to fund and file a lawsuit in the U.S. Supreme Court to recover the strip from Texas, but the bill did not become law.
-Today, land in the strip is included in Texas land surveys and the waste sites for all purposes are taxed and governed by Texas.
+Today, land in the strip is included in by the way in Texas land surveys and the waste sites for all purposes are taxed and governed by Texas.

 The city was set to be the location of the now defunct $400 million HT3R project.

 In 1972, Andrews became the site of the first Kirby Company vacuum cleaner factory outside of the original location in Ohio.
 It is often referred to as "Kirby West" to signify the westward expansion of the company, which employs about 200 people.

 In 2011, the city opened Business Park South to provide more incentive options for attracting businesses.
 Energy Business Park was also opened by the city in 2014.

 The city completed more than $3 million in airport renovations.
-Voters approved bonds to construct a new $13 million loop around town, which opened in October 2013.
 A new $2 million fire station opened at the end of 2013.
 A new $60 million hospital opened in 2015.

 Stores in the town began to sell alcohol for the first time on December 19, 2013.

 A $28-million jail broke ground in April 2019.
 A $5-million expansion of city hall and new food bank were also started.

 Education

 Students are served by the Andrews Independent School District.
 The school opened two new $18.5 million elementary school campuses and a $20 million performance center at the high school in 2008.

 The high school started issuing laptop computers to each student in 2012.
 The elementary and middle-school campuses also began to issue iPad tablets to all students.
 Students are allowed to take the devices home, but must return them at the end of the school year.

 Due to increased enrollments, several construction projects began construction in 2013.
 New classrooms were added to all school campuses.

 A $53-million bond was passed in 2018 for new construction due to growth.

+A $156.7-million bond was passed in 2023 for new construction and renovation of the high school complex.